How A Putin Ally Met Key Trump Officials And Worried European Intelligence

 “Trump has called him a ‘coffee boy’ or something like it but that doesn’t matter,” said a Central European counterintelligence official, speaking of Papadopoulos.

-Then he explained why: “Either they knew officials were meeting with an [Ministry of Defense] in Athens that has a big black mark next to it due to Russian infiltration or they didn’t know what meetings were being taken.”
+Then he explained why: “Either they knew officials were meeting with a [Ministry of Defense] in Athens that has a big black mark next to it due to Russian infiltration, or they didn’t know what meetings were being taken.”

 And Papadopoulos’s contacts with Kammenos didn’t end with Trump’s election.
 Papadopoulos met again with Kammenos in December, an encounter that was documented in a photo posted on social media.